Guide to the Debt Repayment Scheme in Singapore

 - Comply with the instructions of the OA in matters relating to the DRS as and when required

-What Happens If I Successfully Complete the DRS?
+What Happens If I Successfully Complete the Debt Repayment Scheme?

 Once you have successfully repaid your debts in accordance with the terms of your DRP, the OA will issue you a Certificate of Completion.